 Open the image in Photoshop first and remove the background from it.
 You can do this by selecting the person.

-Here, we use the clipping path and clipping mask to select.
-However, you can do selection using other tools like the lasso, magic wand tools.
+Here, we use the pen tool to create a clipping path to select.
+However, you can do selection using other tools like the lasso, magic wand tools too.

 If you remove the background from the photo, it will be helpful to create a shadow easily.
 You can choose any solid color as a background.